abdullah5282/GRU-in-Stock-Prediction/README.md

 # GRU-in-Stock-Prediction
 Stock price prediction of Indian Tech companies
 I have taken the database of INFOSYS as an example.
-The model has four GRU layers and is tanh as an activation function.
+The model has four GRU layers and has tanh as an activation function.

 The metrics used to evalute the model are:
   RMSE